 Nutrition and diet

 Because frozen shoulders are mostly a physiological issue and have ties with metabolic syndrome, it is likely that nutrition may play a role in managing the symptoms.
-However, there is no existing evidence that any kind of diet would work for reducing the symptoms of a frozen shoulder.
+However, there’s no existing evidence that any kind of diet could reduce the symptoms of a frozen shoulder.

 Surgery and manual manipulation is usually recommended for frozen shoulders if conservative treatments do not bring any pain relief.
 It is up to you and your physician or physical therapist to determine the risks versus benefits of surgery.